Timeline of the Yemeni revolution (3 June – 22 September 2011): 5 August

-Armed Hashid tribesmen clashed with Republican Guards under the command of Ahmed Saleh, the president's son, in central Sana'a.
+Armed Hashid tribesmen clashed with Republican Guards under the command of Ahmed Saleh, the president's son, in central Sanaa.
 Fighting lasted about half an hour.
 The city was divided during the day by fighters on both sides blocking streets and erecting makeshift checkpoints, Al Jazeera English reported.
-Sana'a International Airport was reportedly closed due to a threat by tribesmen to attack arriving and departing planes.
+Sanaa International Airport was reportedly closed due to a threat by tribesmen to attack arriving and departing planes.

 6 August

-Some clashes were reported in Sana'a, but fighting was minor compared to the street battles of the day before.
+Some clashes were reported in Sanaa, but fighting was minor compared to the street battles of the day before.
 In the evening, President Saleh was released from the Riyadh hospital where he had been convalescent for the previous two months.
 However, he remained in the Saudi Arabian capital, and it was unclear when and if he might return to Yemen.

 7 August

 The Joint Meeting Parties issued a statement again denying any connection to the assassination attempt against Saleh in early June.
 The statement called for an investigation into the bombing, as well as acts of violence perpetrated against protesters throughout the year, and called the regime's treatment of the attack "a political blackmail to fail the seven-month youth protests".
-The Alliance of Yemeni Tribes warned the Yemeni Army against military operations in the Al-Hasaba district of downtown Sana'a, saying in a statement that tribesmen are obligated to defend the area, which has been central to protests in the capital city.
+The Alliance of Yemeni Tribes warned the Yemeni Army against military operations in the Al-Hasaba district of downtown Sanaa, saying in a statement that tribesmen are obligated to defend the area, which has been central to protests in the capital city.